pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 ## Step 2.
 Configure the changefeed target

 1. Under **Brokers Configuration**, fill in your Kafka brokers endpoints.
 You can use commas `,` to separate multiple endpoints.
-2. Select the authentication option according to your Kafka authentication configuration.
+2. Select an authentication option according to your Kafka authentication configuration.

     - If your Kafka does not require authentication, keep the default option **Disable**.
     - If your Kafka requires authentication, select the corresponding authentication type, and then fill in the user name and password of your Kafka account for authentication.